 A. Basically, yes, but let's be more precise.
 For applicants that indicate that they require financial support to attend, or that do not show sufficient financial resources in their application, we will typically only offer admission if we can offer sufficient financial support (though there may be exceptions).
 For applicants that have other support, we may sometimes admit people without offering support (see also next item).

 A. The answer may depend on the type of funding you already have.
-If you have an outside scholarship (say, a US or foreign government or private scholarship) or a commitment by a company to support you over several years, then we would expect you to use this funding if admitted.
+If you have an outside scholarship (say, a US or foreign government or private scholarship) or a commitment by a company to support you over several years, then we will expect you to use this funding if admitted.
 If you show personal and family funds as your source of support, then we would assume that you would still prefer getting support from us, and that you would not be happy to entirely support yourself from those funds over the several years of your PhD study.
 In that case, chances are that you would be considered the same as applicants requiring support.
 In some case, when we do not have enough funding to support all strong applicants, we may offer admission without support in the first year, with the expectation that the department will make an effort to find support in the second year if the student maintains a strong record in the first year.

 A. Please do not email multiple faculty members to ask about admission and possibilities for support.
 You may contact an individual faculty member if your research interests and background are directly related to his/her work.
 But please do not broadcast requests to all faculty.
 To inquire on the status of your application, please contact the Director of Graduate Studies.

 A. Yes, you can still apply a little later.
 We STRONGLY recommend applying by the deadline though.
 If you apply later, your chances of obtaining support will be diminished, and very late applications will likely not receive any consideration for support.
 For admission without support, you may apply until April 30, but earlier is better.
 Be aware that for international students, some time is needed for the visa process, so very late applications might run into problems even if no support is requested.